 Here’s a tip we wish someone had shared with us way back when: If you can buy heavy-duty tools with a warranty, do it.
 Since you’re building a business along with your toolbox, it makes financial sense to invest in the must-have truck tools that manufacturers guarantee.
 Those with lifetime warranties are the most valuable because you will only have to spend money on them once.
 If they ever break, replacing them won’t cost a cent.

 Growing as a Diesel Mechanic

 Additionally, upgrade as you go.
 Replace older tools as they wear out.
-You’ll have more money to invest in better-quality ones as time passes and you’re making more money.
+You’ll have more to invest in better-quality ones as time passes and you’re making more money.

 Essential Tool List